Overview of Psychological Assessments

 The most common psychological assessment at Identity Counseling Psychology is the ADHD assessment.
 This type of assessment has the goal of determining whether the person meets the diagnostic criteria for Attention Deficit / Hyperactivity Disorder based on the Diagnostic Statistical Manual of Mental Disorders – 5 (DSM-5).

 General Psychological Evaluation in Ann Arbor, MI

 Identity Counseling Psychology also offers a general psychological evaluation.
-This begins with a clinical interview, followed by implementation of a client-specific testing plan based on the individual’s needs.
+This begins with a clinical interview, followed by the implementation of a client-specific testing plan based on the individual’s needs.
 Diagnosis is considered based on the DSM-5.
 The testing and clinical interview are integrated into a comprehensive psychological report, which is reviewed with the client during the final feedback session.
 The client will walk away with a better idea of what they are dealing with, and recommendations for what to do next.

-How Does Psychological Assessment Work?
+How Does a Psychological Assessment Work?

 Here is a typical schedule for a psychological assessment: